arpitparekh/dev-docs-collection/.swm/spring-framework/spring-framework-basics.mbz72iqb.sw.md

 &nbsp;

 In Spring Framework, the primary **type of Inversion of Control (IoC)** used is Dependency Injection (DI).
 However, Spring also supports some other IoC patterns to a lesser extent.
-Let's break down the types of IoC used in Spring:
+Let's break down the types of IoC used in Spring: hello

 &nbsp;